Trump postpones his China trip to focus on the war in Iran

 China’s foreign minister said last week that the country looks forward to a “landmark year” in its relationship with the U.S. He added that China’s attitude “has always been positive and open, and the key is for the U.S. side to meet us halfway.”

 Trump’s priorities have shifted as the war sends oil prices skyrocketing during a tough midterm year in which affordability was already a chief concern for American voters.
-In addition to postponing his China trip, he has also given Russia a boost by lifting sanctions on its oil, and he tapped into the nation’s oil reserves, something he previously objected to.
+In addition to postponing his China trip, he has given Russia a boost by lifting sanctions on its oil, and he tapped into the nation’s oil reserves, something he previously objected to doing.